AyushmanGHub/ChurnPredict-Unlocking-Subscription-Insights/README.md

 ## About the Dataset
-**Dataset Overview:**

 The dataset for this project is sourced from the Kaggle competition [Streaming Subscription Churn Model](https://www.kaggle.com/competitions/streaming-subscription-churn-model/data).
-It contains detailed user information to predict subscription churn.
-It has 125,000 records and 20 fields.
-Key features include user demographics, subscription details, usage patterns, and customer service interactions.
+It provides detailed user information to predict subscription churn, including demographics, subscription details, usage patterns, and customer support interactions.

-- **Key Columns:**
+- **Key Features:**
   - `customer_id`: Unique identifier for each user.
   - `age`, `location`: User demographic information.
   - `subscription_type`, `payment_plan`: Details about the subscription.
   - `customer_service_inquiries`: Interaction history with customer support.
   - `churned`: Target variable indicating whether the user churned.

+**Data Preprocessing:**
+- Categorical fields, such as `location` and `subscription_type`, were encoded using techniques like one-hot encoding or label encoding.
+- Numerical fields were normalized to ensure features have a consistent scale, which is crucial for certain machine learning algorithms.

+This structured and preprocessed dataset serves as a robust foundation for developing accurate predictive models for churn.

 ## Exploratory Data Analysis